mozilla-services/heka-docs/source/configuration/index.rst

 --config
 --------

 Specifies a configuration file to load.
-Defaults to `agent.conf` in the current directory.
+Defaults to `/etc/hekad.json`.

 --maxprocs
 ----------